Docker and Podman Setup Guide

 docker-compose.yml(change for production!)

-Security Note: Database ports (5432, 8000) are not exposed to the host system.
-Only the web UI port (5000) is accessible from outside the container network.
+Security Note: Database ports (5432, 8000) and the application port (5000) are not exposed to the host system.
+Only the nginx ports (80, 443) are accessible from outside the container network.
 All inter-service communication happens via Docker’s internal network.

 Common Commands